AGiorgetti/ngrx101/DOCS.md

               new Fail()
             ];
           } else {
-            return []; // warning: this will compile, but you'll get runtime errors }
+            return []; // warning: this will compile, but you'll get runtime errors.
+          }
         })
       );

 **Best practices**

-Side effects that do not disptach actions at all, use the decorator parameter:
+Side effects that do not dispatch actions at all, use the decorator parameter:

     @Effect({ dispatch: false })

-Side effect that might not dispatch actions under some conditions, there are two ways to implement them:
+Side effect that might not dispatch actions under some conditions, can be implemented in two ways:

 1- Return / Dispatch a no-op action.

-2- use the observable .filter() operator to avoid the observable proceed if the requirements are not mach.
+2- use the observable .filter() operator to avoid the observable proceed if the requirements are not met.

 ## ngrx/store-devtools

-Instrumentation that enables a powerful time-travelling debugger.
+Store-DevTools is an instrumentation that enables a powerful time-travelling debugger.

     npm install @ngrx/store-devtools --save

-Instrumentation with the Chrome / Firefox Extension
+Also install the Chrome / Firefox Extension

 1- Download the [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension/).

-2- In your AppModule add instrumentation to the module imports using **StoreDevtoolsModule.instrument()**:
+2- In your AppModule imports enable the instrumentation using **StoreDevtoolsModule.instrument()**:

     import { StoreDevtoolsModule } from '@ngrx/store-devtools';
     import { environment } from '../environments/environment'; // Angular CLI environemnt